i-nap/TaskB/README.md

 - [ ] Integrate global state management
 - [ ] Optimize performance for larger datasets

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to submit issues and enhancement requests.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 Made with ❤️ by [i-nap](https://github.com/i-nap)